stkushni/wows_home_task/README.md

 ## Docker: One-Command Test Environment

-The repository ships with a Docker image that prepares the database, installs all dependencies (including the Allure CLI + JRE) and leaves you inside the container after the initial test run so you can inspect reports or rerun tests.
+The repository ships with a Docker image (based on `python:3.8-slim`) that prepares the database, installs all dependencies (including the Allure CLI + JRE) and leaves you inside the container after the initial test run so you can inspect reports or rerun tests.

 ### 1. Build the Image